Cranbury Park: House

-The estate
+Estate

 The house stands on a hill at 85 metres above sea level and from the extensive grounds beautiful views are obtained of Southampton Water and the Isle of Wight to the south.

 The extensive pleasure grounds were laid out in the late 18th and early 19th centuries by John Papworth, and include fountains, a rose garden, specimen trees and pinetum, the lakeside walk and the fern walk.
 The folly known as "The Castle", built from material plundered from Netley Abbey, is situated in the southern corner of the park.

 A stream rises in the park passing through the Upper and Lower Ponds, close to The Castle.
 From here it passes through Hiltingbury Lake, then under Merdon Avenue in Chandler's Ford, before joining Monks Brook.
-Between the Upper Pond and The Castle is the campsite of the Chandler's Ford & District Scout Group.
+Between the Upper Pond and The Castle is the campsite of the Eastleigh and Chandlers Ford Scout District.

 The park is included on the Register of Historic Parks and Gardens of Special Historic Interest in England and is Grade II* listed.